KKirsten/DLDownload/README.md

 ## Notes
 You do not need to encode parameters.
 All parameters are properly encoded by DLDownload before the call is made.

-## Contributing
-Please feel free to fork this repo and submit pull requests for any new features or fixes.